renshengyoumeng/techblog/使用caddy搭建github ipv6 proxy/README.md

 Double-check the ExecStart and ExecReload directives.
 Make sure the binary's location and command line arguments are correct for your installation!
 For example: if using a config file, change your `--config` path if it is different from the defaults.

-The usual place to save the service file is: `/etc/systemd/system/caddy.service`

 After saving your service file, you can start the service for the first time with the usual systemctl dance: